-I have continued to teach yoga since I graduated teacher training in February 2016 and was fortunate enough to be a teacher at two amazing studios in Fort St. John.
+I have continued to teach yoga since I graduated that teacher training in February 2016 and was fortunate enough to be a teacher at two amazing studios in Fort St. John.
 My teaching style has evolved since then but will always be influenced by my original mentors.
 I have continued to educate myself with regards to yoga and other forms of movement and decided to sign up for my 300h YTT training with Kathryn Bruni-Young and Carly Stong through Mindful Strength.
-I am so excited for this training, that starts in April 2020, because its emphasis is on strength science and inclusion.
+The training started in April 2020, and has been a wonderful teaching resource.
+I chose this particular training because of its emphasis on strength science and inclusion.
 I know it will help advance my teaching in a direction that fascinates me and will give me the tools I need to help my students learn that they are stronger than they ever thought and that they can do anything they set their mind to.
 My ultimate dream is to help people realize their full potential on and off their mats.